-We achieve this through the development of national policies, resources and education to build the capacity of sporting organisations and individuals to provide safe sporting environments.
+By developing national safeguarding policies, resources and education we are helping to build the capacity of sporting organisations and individuals to provide safe sporting environments.

 We are committed to Australian sport environments that are safe, supportive and friendly for children and young people.

 Child safety must be embedded in every Australian sporting organisation’s culture and understood and practised at all levels of the sport.